roseengineering/rffdtd/README.md

-To support other materials, for example PCB substrates with a certain permittivity, use the following naming format for the material: er99.99e9 or er_99.99e9.
+To support other materials, for example PCB substrates with a certain permittivity, use the following naming format for the material: er99.99e9.
-The underscore can be replaced with a space if needed.
-For conductors, the naming convention, assuming a permittivity of 1, is: sigma99.99e9 or sigma_99.99e9.
+For conductors, the naming convention, assuming a permittivity of 1, is: sigma99.99e9.
-To define both permittivity and conductivity the naming format is er99.99e9_99.99e9 or er_99.99e9_99.99e9.
+To define both permittivity and conductivity the naming format is er99.99e9_99.99e9, the underscore separating the two.

 ## Ports

-To create a port, use a material name of port99 or port_99, starting from port number 1.
+To create a port, use a material name of port99 starting from port number 1.
 The port will be a "lumped" port.
 The opposite faces of the port should overlap a conductor.
 A port can only be represented by a cube or a plane, but not a cylinder for example.